ilikerobots/hcz-jekyll-blog/_posts/2016-12-26-developing-angular2-dart-asset-services.md

     directives: const <dynamic>[SafeInnerHtmlDirective],
 ```

-This directive requires usage of of `SafeHtml` rather than a simple `String`, meaning we must convert `String` content  into `SafeHtml`.
+This directive requires we provide `SafeHtml` rather than a simple `String`, so we must convert `String` content  into `SafeHtml`.
 One such way is to utilize Angular's DOM sanitization service to designate our trust in the retrieved HTML.
 First we inject the sanitization service:

 ```dart
   final DomSanitizationService _trustService;